RomainPelletant/style_code_c/README.md

 ```
 ./line_limit.sh [OPTION]...
 [TARGET]

+        -e, --exclude <expr>
+                posix extended regex expression

+        -g, --git
+                do not exclude folders named .git automatically
+                note that it adds to the exclude regex with OR internally
+                -e, --exclude is therefore always in effect

+        -h, --help
+                print this help and exit

         -l, --limit <limit>
                 line limit in characters
                 defaults to 80

-        -t, --tab-size <size>
-                tab size in characters
-                defaults to 8

-        -e, --exclude <expr>
-                posix extended regex expression

-        -g, --git
-                do not exclude folders named .git
+        -q, --quiet
+                only print files that exceed limit

         -s, --submodules
-                do not exclude git submodules
+                do not exclude git submodules automatically
+                note that it adds to the exclude regex with OR internally
+                -e, --exclude is therefore always in effect

                 by default git submodules are excluded
                 by parsing $PWD/.gitmodules if it exists
                 if it does not exist nothing is excluded
-                the same applies to \$PWD/.gitmodules itself
+                the same applies to $PWD/.gitmodules itself

+        -t, --tab-size <size>
+                tab size in characters
+                defaults to 8

         -v, --verbose
                 print configuration prior to execution

-        -q, --quiet
-                only print files that exceed limit

-        -h, --help
-                print this help and exit
 ```